Exoskeleton (human): Early 21st

 In the early 21st century, research on exoskeletons grew significantly and established the scientific and clinical foundations related to safety, benefits, and efficacy.
 Universities and medical centers around the world played a pivotal role in the foundational research and development, followed by a trend towards more large-scale and long-term studies on exoskeletons in industry, clinics, and daily life.
 There is now considerable academic and industry research along with scientific and longitudinal evidence underlying exoskeleton impacts on rehabilitation, performance enhancement, and injury risk reduction.

 The early 21st century has also witnessed the emergence of new exoskeleton categories, for instance, recreational, research, and educational exoskeletons.
 Although some of these devices have been conceptualized for a long time, they only recently began entering the commercial market.
 Recreational exoskeleton concepts, for instance, date back to at least the 1800s, but did not become commercially available until the early 21st century.
 In the late 2010s, skiing exoskeleton products emerged to help people enjoy skiing for a longer period or with less strain on their knees.
 In the early 2020's, exoskeleton products to assist walking, running, or hiking also began to emerge.
 Some recreational exoskeletons are sold directly to consumers, whereas others are sold to businesses such as ski lodges or hiking parks, then provided as a rental option to visitors.
-As of early 2025, many of these recreational exoskeletons to assist ambulation are still at the pre-product stage or are products that just recently launched into the commercial market.
+As of early 2025, many of these recreational exoskeletons to assist ambulation were still at the pre-product stage or were products that just recently launched into the commercial market.